ARCHER2-HPC/archer2-fortran-intro/section6.03/README.md

 The conjugate gradient method provides a slightly more general method for the solution of linbear systems _Ax = b_ for symmetric matrices.
-The alogrithm is explained here:
+The algorithm is explained here:

 https://en.wikipedia.org/wiki/Conjugate_gradient_method

-It is not necessary to understand the details, as we are just interested in implmenting the algorithm.
+It is not necessary to understand the details, as we are just interested in implementing the algorithm.

 There are two main steps involved.
 The first is to perform a matrix-vector multiplication.
 This can be done using the Fortran